IMIO/imio.updates/README.rst

   *     stopworker : stop the worker instances first (not zeo) and restart it after buildout
   *     restartworker : restart the worker instances after buildout

+To change log level when running instance script, change LOGGER_LEVEL in run_script.py.

 Helper methods
 --------------